ianchak/stati/docs/feature_doc.md

 ---

-## 9. CSS/JS Bundling and Minification
+## 10. CSS/JS Bundling and Minification

-Thanks to Vite, CSS and JS files are automatically bundled and minified for production.
-Authors can drop raw CSS/JS in the project, and the pipeline ensures optimized delivery.
+The generator includes **CSS and JavaScript bundling**, with minification for production builds.
+It can optionally set up PostCSS with Tailwind if requested via the scaffolder.

-This avoids manual configuration and guarantees that shipped assets are small and cache-friendly.
+This removes the need for external build tools in simple cases.
+Developers can rely on the generator for asset compilation, while complex projects can opt out and use their own toolchain.

 ---

-## 10. Draft Mode
+## 11. Draft Mode

 Pages can be marked with `draft: true` in front matter.
 Drafts are excluded from builds by default.